tobek/headsoak/notes.md

 ##### bits and bugs

 - refactor tag view so that nm-nut includes nm-tag
+- refactor modal
+    - mainly need one function, with alert/confirm/prompt/etc just setting a couple defaults
+    - "thirdButton" really should be an array of buttons and CBs or something...?
 - UI: should entire tag show prog/share tooltip? what if it's prog AND share...
 - migrate off of firebase simple login
 - refactor file structure (e.g. break out js.js, put in controllers/, directives/ folders etc) (and put "use strict" inside of scope in each)